-Blue Chip Park Homes Limited offer the following:
+Every Blue Chip Park Homes Limited Survey includes the following:

-The Full Structural Survey which covers the entire home, and is an in-depth survey and inspection and will take in the region of 2 – 3 hours to complete.
-The Full Structural Survey report will run to 15 – 20 pages in length, complete with colour digital photographs taken during the survey to illustrate points made in the survey and will be presented bound in a folder.
+The Full Structural inspection will take in the region of 2 – 3 hours to complete.
+The Full Structural Survey report will run to 20 - 30 pages in length, complete with colour digital photographs taken during the survey to illustrate points made in the survey and will be presented bound in a folder.
 The report is broken down section by section and is presented in a easy to read format.
 We will help and guide you with any questions or queries you may have.

-Measurements will be taken from the home to both the nearby roads and any neighbouring structures, to ensure that the distances comply with fire regulations.
+Measurements will be taken from the home to both the nearby roads and any neighbouring structures Park Homes, to ensure that the distances comply with fire regulations.

 The base will be checked for any signs of cracks or subsidence, and to confirm that the base complies with current siting regulations, for Park Homes and Leisure Lodges.

-The type, position, and condition of the supports will be checked, to ascertain whether they are supporting the home sufficiently, and that the home is sited level.
+The type, position, and condition of the supports will be checked, to ascertain whether they are supporting the Park home / Leisure Lodge sufficiently, and that the home is sited level.